nav2424/rift/END_TO_END_TEST.md

 ### 3. Dispute Flow Test

 #### Step 1: Raise Dispute (Mobile - Buyer)
-1. On an escrow in "IN_TRANSIT" or "DELIVERED_PENDING_RELEASE" status
+1. On an rift in "IN_TRANSIT" or "DELIVERED_PENDING_RELEASE" status
 2. Tap "Raise Dispute"
 3. Enter reason
 4. Status should change to "DISPUTED"